Blog

 Why is tracking employee attendance so important for businesses?

 Keeping track of who shows up for work and when is super important for businesses.
 It helps make sure everyone gets paid correctly and that there are enough people to do the work.
 When people don’t show up, it can make other workers stressed, slow down how much gets done, and even mess up customer service.
-Plus, not tracking attendance right can lead to legal trouble if breaks or overtime aren’t handled properly.
+Plus, not tracking attendance correctly can lead to legal trouble if breaks or overtime aren’t handled properly.

 What are some typical mistakes companies make with attendance tracking?